|

 manipulate the animals’ individual neurons—a technological feat the

 researchers say holds tremendous medical promise.
+As reported in Nature News,

 the soft, conductive polymer mesh can be injected into a mouse’s brain,